 Descriptive Statistics

 Descriptive statistics for all measures are displayed in Table 1, and phenotypic correlations among all measures are displayed in the supplement (Tables S1 and S2).
+Cross-sibling cross-trait correlations are also displayed in the supplement (Tables S3 and S4).

 Genetic and Environmental Model of Musical Instrument Engagement